 - Do you remember injuries or insect bites to that area?

 - Does anything seem to improve your symptoms?

 - Are you allergic to or intolerant of any antibiotics?

 - Have you had this type of infection before?

 What you can do in the meantime

 You may need a prescription antibiotic to clear your infection.
-However, until you see your doctor, you can wash the injured area with soap and water and place a cool, damp cloth over the affected area for relief.
+However, until you see your health care provider, you can wash the injured area with soap and water and place a cool, damp cloth over it.